INS SIGs – Special Interest Groups

 Answer: SIGs may be established to facilitate the formation of research, clinical, and training specialties of an intra- or cross-disciplinary nature and to increase the exchange of knowledge within research arenas of special interest, and for other reasons in keeping with achieving the mission of the INS.
 The purpose of the SIGs is to: advance knowledge about an area of interest; encourage scholarly inquiry related to research, training, or clinical practice; and encourage international research or clinical collaborations, networking, and/or promote the use of research to improve the area of interest and public good.

-Question: What is the governance structure supporting the SIGs?
+Question: What is the governance structure supporting the SIGs

 Answer: The formation and professional conduct of SIGs falls within the purview of the INS Science Committee.
 The INS Science Committee has been formed to facilitate and promote neuropsychological science internationally in keeping with the mission of the INS, including fostering international research collaborations and the training of the next generation of neuropsychological scientists.
 The Science Committee appoints one member to serve as the SIG Liaison.
 This person is tasked with interfacing with the various SIGs and INS administration.
 All SIG Chairs report to the INS-SIG Liaison who reports to the Science Committee.